-This information explains autologous peripheral (ah-TOL-o-gus per-IF-er-al) blood stem cell harvesting at Memorial Sloan Kettering (MSK).
+This information explains what to expect before, during, and after your procedure for harvesting peripheral (peh-RIH-feh-rul) blood stem cells at Memorial Sloan Kettering (MSK).

 Before Your Procedure

 Stem cell mobilization and granulocyte colony-stimulating factor (GCSF) injections